 Having checked and re-checked their walking gear Colin was happy that they were prepared for all eventualities, plenty of warm clothing, stout walking boots, first aid kit, compass, map, mobile phone and enough food to last for at least three days.
 Having carefully stowed all the kit in his rucksack Colin was a trifle surprised at the combined weight and fleetingly he did consider lightening the load but what could he take out?
 Nothing, he would just have to like it and lump it across the moor.

 The satnav did a splendid job of guiding the couple to Shipley Bridge although to Colin the roads did seem a tad on the narrow side.
 On arrival several other couples were ‘booting up’ and heading off onto the moor with the customary “good mornings”.
 Despite having totally memorised every foot of the route Colin just checked his map to be sure that their first navigational point was the Hunter’s Stone, after all it’s better to be safe than sorry.
-Having surfed the web on numerous waves Colin knew exactly what the stone looked like and the fact once there they needed to take the left track which would then lead them all the way to Petre’s Cross – easy peasy.
+Having surfed the web on numerous occasions Colin knew exactly what the stone looked like and the fact once there they needed to take the left track which would then lead them all the way to Petre’s Cross – easy peasy.

 In a short while the couple had found the stone and began their expedition onto the open moor drinking in the vast expanses of Dartmoor scenery as they went.
 Having made numerous stops to eat and drink on the way up Colin suddenly spotted a large pile of stones which could only be a barrow and so smugly he led Holly across to it.
 But on reaching the ancient and sacred pile he could see no cross, merely a tombstone-like slab sticking up at a rather tipsy angle.
 The reason for Colin’s bewilderment was that when doing his research he had for once thrown caution to the wind and purposefully not looked for a picture of the cross, his reasoning being he didn’t want to spoil the fete of finding it, he wanted a surprise – well now he got one.